 Remember, proper surface preparation is the most critical factor in assuring a quality paint job.
 Your surface must be clean, dry, and free of contaminants that may interfere with the adhesion properties of your paint.
 Loose or chipped surfaces may require additional treatment, sometimes in the form of high-pressure air, before paint application to ensure long-term paint adhesion.

-I have an occasional problem with some of your alkyds or chlorinated rubber paints over spraying or fogging when applied through airless equipment.
+I have occasional issues with overspray through airless equipment.
 I notice a lot of overspray with some batches but none at all with others.
 Should we be using a different solvent to eliminate this?

 No, Aexcel paints are designed not to require reduction upon application and to be sprayed directly from the can.
 If anything, thinning the paint may exaggerate the effect.
 Warmer paint can also exaggerate the effect, since solvent-based paints thin out as they get hotter.
 Think about how you store your paint.
 If possible, make sure it's in cool, dry conditions.
 Control the temperature during use, too, if possible.